boscosylvester-john/react-todo-app/README.md

 Implementing different functionalities of a to-do app using React and using react-bootstrap to design different components.

 ### Project Specifics
+* React Framework: CRA
 * Component type: Functional components
-* Data passing between components: Props (for parent to child) and Callbacks (for child to parent)
+* State Management: Props (for parent to child) and Callbacks (for child to parent)
-* API Calls: Axios
+* Data Fetching: Axios
 * Styling: react-bootstrap
 * Database/backend: json server
+* Code Formatting: Prettier
+* Linter: ESLint

 ### Functionalities
 * Creating new tasks